-- Grandiflora petunias is the most common type of growing petunias.
-This species features 3 to 4 inch blooms which often grow upright, but may spill over the side of your container or window box.
+- Grandiflora petunias are the most common type of growing petunias.
+This species features 3- to 4-inch (7.5-10 cm.) blooms which often grow upright but may spill over the side of your container or window box.

 - Multiflora petunias have smaller flowers and a more abundant bloom.

-- Milliflora petunias are miniature versions of growing petunias, compact and reblooming.
+- Milliflora petunias are miniature versions of growing petunias; they are compact and reblooming.

-- Spreading petunias are only 6 inches tall and can rapidly cover a selected area to function as a blooming ground cover.
+- Spreading petunias are only 6 inches (15 cm.) tall and can rapidly cover a selected area to function as a blooming groundcover.

 Care of Petunias

 Care of petunias includes regular watering and as much sunlight as possible to promote multiple blooms.
-Spreading ground cover petunias are pickiest about water, weekly waterings should be included in the care of petunias.
+Spreading groundcover petunias are the pickiest about water; weekly waterings should be included in the care of petunias.

-Care of petunias will include regular fertilization with a balanced, water soluble fertilizer designed for blooming plants.
-As they are heavy feeders, petunias care will also include weekly feedings.
-Proper light, water and fertilization when caring for petunias will ensure a long season of beautiful blooms.
+Care of petunias will include regular fertilization with a balanced, water-soluble fertilizer designed for blooming plants.
+As they are heavy feeders, petunia care will also include weekly feedings.
+Proper light, water, and fertilization when caring for petunias will ensure a long season of beautiful blooms.

 Proper petunia care involves removing spent blooms and the seeds they may produce.
 When deadheading the growing petunias, remove the base of the flower to include seed removal.
 Petunias allowed to go to seed will slow or stop blooming.